jeff-hykin/better-cpp-syntax/README.md

 - The missing operator overloading symbols
 - The failure to tag operator overloading functions as functions
 - The failure to tag implicit operator overrides
+- The marking of some %'s as invalid inside of strings
 - The highlighting of namespaces with ::'s https://github.com/atom/language-c/issues/260
 - The issue of the C++ syntax depending on (and getting screwed up by) the C syntax
+- And many many more issues

 It adds:
 - Parameter highlighting